245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4514

 A degree in psychology provides a broad, liberal arts background and can lead to a variety of careers.
 Psychology provides an understanding of people which is a fundamental part of many professions.
 Psychology knowledge is useful to majors and non-majors alike.
 In fact, most fields encourage their students to take at least one psychology class.
-Employers of all types like to hire psychology students because such students have a good understanding of behaviors and motivations, are able to problem solve, conduct and complete projects, critically analyze information, and have strong knowledge in computer and writing skills.
+Employers of all types like to hire psychology students because such students have a good understanding of behaviors and motivations, are able to problem solve, conduct and complete projects, critically analyze information, and have strong computer and writing skills.

 Want to work after graduation?
 You will be prepared.